miRTop/incubator/projects/Reanalysis_ERCC.md

 * Run with all the tools listed above
 * Put data in common space
 * Adapt output tools to GFF format

+### Random sample

+Sample SRR5756178 is a whole blood small RNA-seq run from this manuscript https://academic.oup.com/nar/article/4080663 and is part of project PRJNA391912.
+It has ~ 2.8 million reads, of which ~2.6 million are miRNAs.

 ### [To be added]